-If your child has been abused sexually or has suffered any type of severe, physical trauma then he or she will likely be taken to a special child advocacy center and will have an interview conducted there.
-Photographs will likely be taken of any injuries and tests will be administered in order to determine if any sexual abuse has occurred.
+If your child has been abused sexually or has suffered any type of severe physical trauma, then he or she will likely be taken to a special child advocacy center and will have an interview conducted there.
+Photographs will likely be taken of any injuries, and tests will be administered to determine if any sexual abuse has occurred.

-These sort of exams are only conducted in limited circumstances.
-CPS would first need to either obtain your consent for the exam to occur, obtain a court order that allows the exam to occur or be named as a temporary conservator of your child in order for a sexual abuse exam to happen.
-Finally, your case-worker or investigator should not and will not be performing the exam.
+These sorts of exams are only conducted in limited circumstances.
+CPS would first need to either obtain your consent for the exam to occur, obtain a court order that allows the exam to occur, or be named a temporary conservator of your child for a sexual abuse exam.
+Finally, your case worker or investigator should not and will not be performing the exam.
 A doctor or nurse will be brought in to do so.

 What occurs during a medical exam as conducted by CPS?

-A medical exam may be requested by the CPS employee that you are working within your investigation.
-If the report that came into CPS details some sort of allegation that your child has suffered injuries that are not readily apparent with a typical, visual inspection a medical exam may be necessary.
+A medical exam may be requested by the CPS employee that you are working with within your investigation.
+If the report that came into CPS details some sort of allegation that your child has suffered injuries that are not readily apparent with a typical visual inspection, a medical exam may be necessary.
 Also, CPS may want a doctor's opinion about a condition that may have caused an injury to your child.
-If you consent to the exam in writing or attend the exam then it can proceed.
+If you consent to the exam in writing or attend the exam, then it can proceed.

 What goes on in a home inspection during a CPS case?

-Your spouse, a relative living in your home, an older child or even a babysitter can give permission for CPS to enter your home if you are not there to do so.
-If you are aware that CPS has attempted to enter your home to conduct an inspection and you are not willing to provide your consent for them to do so you need to warn any other person in the house and instruct them not to give permission to CPS to enter.
-If you fail to do so you may find that an inspection has occurred without your knowledge or consent.
+Your spouse, a relative living in your home, an older child, or even a babysitter, can permit CPS to enter your home if you are not there to do so.
+If you are aware that CPS has attempted to enter your home to conduct an inspection and are not willing to provide your consent for them to do so, you need to warn any other person in the house and instruct them not to permit CPS to enter.
+You may find that an inspection has occurred without your knowledge or consent if you fail to do so.

-What happens if you say “yes” to allow CPS to inspect your home?
+What happens if you say “yes” to allowing CPS to inspect your home?

 What happens if you say “no” to allowing CPS to inspect your home?

 A response of “no” to the question of whether or not CPS has permission to enter your home to conduct an inspection could cause the CPS caseworker to form a negative opinion of you.
-You may be viewed as being a “difficult” person and this could affect how the investigation proceeds.
+You may be viewed as a “difficult” person, which could affect how the investigation proceeds.
 Again, your job is not to be your investigator’s best friend or to be the most pleasant person in the world.
-Your job is to do what is best for your child and for yourself.
+Your job is to do what is best for your child and yourself.
 That could mean not granting access to your home at the first opportunity.

-Again, CPS can ask a judge to grant them permission to enter your home.
-The CPS investigator can if the situation calls for it, enter your home without your consent if he or she perceives your child to be in a dangerous situation.
+Again, CPS can ask a judge to permit them to enter your home.
+If the situation calls for it, the CPS investigator can enter your home without your consent if he or she perceives your child to be in a dangerous situation.
 Exigent circumstances are what a police officer would call them.
-If there is not enough time to obtain a court order then immediate entrance may be sought.
+If there is not enough time to obtain a court order, then immediate entrance may be sought.
 Removal of your child is all that CPS can do under these circumstances.

 Other Articles you may be interested in: